mozilla/extension-workshop/src/content/documentation/publish/add-ons-blocking-process.md

 In addition to add-ons, Mozilla may also block other types of software that pose a risk to the user.

 Mozilla may limit hardware acceleration features of graphics cards for certain graphics driver versions in accordance with the [graphics driver blocks](https://wiki.mozilla.org/Blocklisting/Graphics) policy.
 This is done for stability reasons, to avoid driver crashes that would interrupt the user.

-In addition, we may block certain plugins that are known to cause stability issues or contain security vulnerabilities.
-Depending on the severity, a plugin may be forced to require a click from the user to activate, is disabled with an option for the user to enable, or blocked from running in Firefox.
-This category includes injected third party libraries that interfere with the functionality of Firefox.

 {% endcapture %}
 {% include modules/one-column.liquid
   id: "blocking-other-types-of-third-party-software"